 Water quality issues

-Fecal coliform (FC) and Escherichia Coli (E. coli) are bacteria common in human and animal waste.
-These bacteria may cause illness in humans who contact the water or cause the closure of shellfish harvesting beds.
+Fecal coliform and Escherichia Coli (E. coli) are bacteria common in human and animal waste.
+These bacteria may cause the closure of shellfish harvesting beds or cause illness in humans who contact polluted water.
 Bacteria can pollute waters from improperly functioning municipal separate storm sewer systems (MS4s), from improperly functioning septic systems, and from illicit discharges, livestock, pets, and wildlife.

 The greatest E. coli pollution reductions are needed in Fever Creek, followed by Lincoln, Hanna, and Cemetery creeks.
 The downstream reach of Whatcom Creek requires pollution reductions of both E. coli and fecal coliform.

-Whatcom Creek has been listed as impaired for FC bacterial pollution since 1996.
+Whatcom Creek has been listed as impaired for fecal coliform bacterial pollution since 1996.
 The City of Bellingham partnered with Ecology in 2002 to conduct a watershed assessment to develop a fecal coliform bacteria TMDL to address impaired 303(d) listed water bodies.
-A follow up technical report provides an analysis of ambient data collected from 2004 through 2018.
+A follow up technical report provided an analysis of ambient data collected from 2004 through 2018.
 Since 2004, Whatcom Creek bacteria trends generally display significant improvements in water quality, however, still exceed water quality standards.
-We are using these data to develop reach-specific fecal coliform and E. coli bacteria loading capacities for each tributary, and estimated load reductions necessary to meet these capacities.
-We work with interested parties including the City of Bellingham, Whatcom County, and Washington State Department of Transportation.
+We're using these data to develop reach-specific fecal coliform and E. coli bacteria loading capacities for each tributary, and estimated load reductions necessary to meet these capacities.
+We work with partners including the City of Bellingham, Whatcom County, and Washington State Department of Transportation.
+Addressing the variety of pollution sources requires this partnership and participation from public and local business members.

 Why this matters